jsdclxvi/Reforestation/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## What do you call a monkey in a mine field?
+A babooooom!